KelseyRMonson/Umbrella-Academy/Debugging-Cleaning/Debugging_Examples.md

 >
 >That's why it's important to check your `.err` files, as well as your output folders to see if you have gotten what you expect.

-In this case, my script couldn't actually run, so there was no output.
+In this case, my script couldn't run, so there *was* no output.

 **This was because MiXCR requires Java to run, and I hadn't loaded Java in my script.**

-Now, I will admit, this error didn't tell me *exactly* what I needed to do to fix it.

 I could have wasted time trying to figure out what version of Java was installed on Minerva.

-But I knew I hadn't loaded *any* version of Java, so I knew the fix was to add that to my script.
+But I knew I hadn't loaded *any* version of Java in my script.

 ### Summary:
 * **Error:** "Wrong" version of Java -- a.k.a. *no* version of Java
-* **Fix:** Add `module load java/11.0.2` to my script so that Java is loaded
+* **Fix:** Add `module load java/11.0.2` to my script to load Java before running MiXCR

 ## 🪲 Example 2: The fix is in the `.err` file
 **This error message is also relatively straightforward, but if you only look at the `.out` file, you won't know there's something wrong**